 Written call options represent the obligation to sell the stock at a fixed exercise price at the buyer's option and represent the highest possible degree of risk.
 If the stock price decreases, the written call options will result in a gain equal to the amount of the premium received (less any transaction costs).
-If the stock price increases over the exercise price, for the entire contract quantity, by more than the amount of the premium received, the written call options will result in a loss.
-Since a share price has no limits to how far it can rise, where a written call option is not covered (i.e. the corresponding quantity of the underlying security is not owned.
+If the stock price increases over the exercise price, for the entire contract quantity, by more than the amount of the premium received, the written call option is not covered (i.e. the corresponding quantity of the underlying security is not owned.
 The written call option is exposed to unlimited risk of loss.
 Compared to selling short the respective stock, written call options create exposure to leveraged downside losses when a stock price increases because for the same amount of capital invested and pledged as security which increases the risk of significantly larger losses.